titusjan/argos/README.md

 The range of the color scale can also be manipulated by panning and zooming the color scale as follows:

-* **Pan the range:** Drag the scale up or down with the left mouse button to move the color range.
+* **Pan the range:**
+    Drag the scale up or down with the left mouse button to move the color range.
 This changes the intensity of the colorized image.
-* **Zoom the range:** Drag the scale using the right mouse button, or scroll with the mousewheel when the cursor is above the scale.
+* **Zoom the range:**
+    Drag the scale using the right mouse button, or scroll with the mousewheel when the cursor is above the scale.
 This makes the extent of the scale larger or smaller and so changes the contrast of the colorized image.
-* **Change the range at one side only:** Hover the cursor over one of the dashed vertical lines (located at the edges of the color bar) until it becomes wider and the cursor changes.
+* **Change the range at one side only:**
+    Hover the cursor over one of the dashed horizontal lines (located at the edges of the color bar) until it becomes wider and the cursor changes.
 Then drag the line up or down.
 The range will change only at that end-point while the other end-point remains the same.
 Note that the _drag lines_ might be hidden with the `show draglines` setting but they still will appear if the cursor hovers above them.
 The `show draglines/margins` option allows you to increase white space arround the color bar so that you have more room for dragging.
-* **Reset the range:** Click the middle mouse button (or mouse wheel) while the cursor is above the scale to reset the color range.
+* **Reset the range:**
+    Click the middle mouse button (or mouse wheel) while the cursor is above the scale to reset the color range.

 Next to the color scale you see a side-ways histogram, which gives an indication of how many pixels have a certain value.
 This may assist you in choosing the best color range.
 The histogram can be hidden by unchecking the `color scale/show histogram` setting.

 Argos comes with a large collection of color maps.
-The current color  map can be changed in the `color scale/color map` setting.
+The current color  map can be changed with the `color scale/color map` setting.
 The drop-down box contains a small selection of user-favorite color maps.
 The elipsis button (`…`) next to will bring forward a dialog window which contains a table with all the available color maps.
 You can add color maps to the favorites by checking the